Jaw Clenching/ Tension

 People who suffer from bruxism often report daily headaches, TMJ pain, ear and facial pain, worn down teeth and dental problems.

-In addition, the overuse of the masseter muscles from chronic grinding results in hypertrophy of the muscles (enlargement of the muscle) which causes cosmetic deformities and an enlarged, square shape to the lower face which is often asymmetrical.
+In addition, the overuse of the masseter muscles from chronic grinding results in hypertrophy of the muscles (enlargement of the muscle) which causes changes in lower facial shape or jaw prominence.

 Understanding the Masseter Muscles